 - What about speculative shares?
 Speculative companies are those that are not in the top 100 Australian companies and that have a shorter history doing business.
 Some investors are attracted to buying shares in these companies because they offer the potential for large returns, but you should also be warned that the potential to suffer large losses should be considered.

 - Buy what you know.
 This is a common phrase in share trading circles and it is a very sage piece of advice.
 Rather than diving in at the deep end and investing in a company which operates in a field you have little or no understanding of, start with industries and businesses you have some sort of background knowledge or understanding of.

 - Diversify.
 If you want to minimise your exposure to any risk, consider diversifying your portfolio across a range of different industries.
-If you buy shares across five or six industries instead of just one or two, you should be better protected against losses if one particularly industry experiences a sharp downturn.
+If you buy shares across five or six industries instead of just one or two, you can be better protected against losses if one particularly industry experiences a sharp downturn.